 The green space is felt all throughout New England.
 That is, of course, the state of New Hampshire.
 While it hasn’t been strictly opposed to legal measures involving cannabis, it hasn’t caught up to speed with the surrounding states.
-For many, the idea seems rediculous.
+For many, the idea seems ridiculous.
 I mean, why is the “Live free or die” state the only one limiting people on “living free”?
 Most New Hampshire residents understand why, but for those who aren’t, we’re going to go through a few reasons.

 NH Controls Alcohol

 Every New Hampshirite knows this.
 The state controls the liquor.
 They do this to increase consumption from other states.
 The end result: Profit.
 New Hampshire makes a lot of its money on alcohol sales.
 So much so, that they put their stores right off the highway.

 This has led to a lot of public outcry.
 Not because of issues with drunk driving, but due to issues with arrests.
 Sure, having a liquor store right off the highway sounds like a dumb move – but its a persons choice and there are safe ways of transporting alcohol.

 In the same vain that the states controls liquor, they would like to control Cannabis as well.
 Unfortunately, they have already made an attempt to have exclusive rights to cannabis – through the liquor commission, no doubt.

 This is where things get murky.
 For starters, Cannabis is still a Schedule 1 narcotic.
 This isn’t just from state-to-state, this is federal.
 That being said, it would be hard for a state to have full ownership over the production and distribution of cannabis.

 Again, it comes down to controlling liquor.
 With an alternative to drinking, many legalized states have already seen a decline in alcohol consumption.
 With the threat to their funding on their doorstep, the state wants to do everything it can to halt its progress…even if 75% of its citizens want legalization to happen.